alvinseyidov/secure-auth-platform/README.md

 - `REFRESH_TOKEN_COOKIE_SECURE = True` — HTTPS only (in production)
 - `REFRESH_TOKEN_COOKIE_SAMESITE = 'Lax'` — CSRF protection
 - `REFRESH_TOKEN_COOKIE_PATH = '/api/auth/'` — Minimize exposure

+## Admin Interface Security Notes

+The Django admin interface is intentionally kept separate from the JWT-based authentication system.

+In real-world production environments, administrative access should NOT rely only on application-level authentication.
+Instead, it should be protected using network and infrastructure controls such as:

+- IP allowlists (office IPs, jump hosts)
+- VPN or Zero Trust access
+- Private network exposure (not public internet)
+- Reverse proxy restrictions (Nginx, Cloud load balancers)
+- Strong MFA at the identity provider level

+For this reason:
+- Admin login events are not tracked by the JWT audit system
+- Brute-force protection for admin access is expected to be handled at the network or identity layer
+- This project focuses on securing user-facing authentication flows

+This separation reflects real-world security architecture and defense-in-depth principles.